hddevteam/Azure-chatGPT-demo/README.md

-# 🤖 Powerful chatGPT for Azure OpenAI GPT model
+# 🤖 Powerful chatGPT for Azure OpenAI GPT model with Sora Video Generation

-Welcome to Azure chatGPT, a fascinating chatGPT web app built with Node.js and leveraging the Azure OpenAI GPT-4o-realtime/o1/o1-mini/o3/o3-mini/o4-mini/GPT-4O/GPT-4O-mini/GPT-4.5-preview/GPT-4.1/GPT-4.1-nano/GPT-4.1-mini model.
-This project serves as an excellent starting point for developers interested in developing chatbot applications using JavaScript and the Azure OpenAI API.
+Welcome to Azure chatGPT, a fascinating chatGPT web app built with Node.js and leveraging the Azure OpenAI GPT-4o-realtime/o1/o1-mini/o3/o3-mini/o4-mini/GPT-4O/GPT-4O-mini/GPT-4.5-preview/GPT-4.1/GPT-4.1-nano/GPT-4.1-mini model, enhanced with cutting-edge Sora AI video generation capabilities.
+This project serves as an excellent starting point for developers interested in developing comprehensive AI applications using JavaScript, the Azure OpenAI API, and advanced video generation features.

 ## 📚 Learnings from this Project

 By working on this project, you will gain hands-on experience with several key APIs and services, including:

 - **Azure OpenAI API**: Learn how to integrate and utilize various GPT models, such as GPT-4o, GPT-4o-mini, and GPT-4o-realtime, to build intelligent conversational agents.
+- **Sora Video Generation API**: Master advanced AI video generation capabilities, including text-to-video conversion, job management, and asynchronous processing workflows.

 - **Azure Speech Service**: Understand how to implement both Text-to-Speech and Speech-to-Text functionalities to enhance user interactions with voice capabilities.
 - **Azure Table Storage**: Discover how to sync and store conversation data across devices, ensuring a seamless user experience.
 - **Bing API**: Explore how to fetch and display the latest news updates within your chatbot application.